CypherMorgan/CypherMorgan/README.md

 - Communicate calmly and precisely (no noise, no ego)

 ## Contact
-If you're a recruiter/hiring manager, you can reach me via GitHub.
+If you're a recruiter or hiring manager, feel free to reach out via GitHub.